psychemedia/storytelling-notes/hunting_of_the_snark.md

 But at length he explained, in a tremulous tone,
 ⁠There was only one Beaver on board;
 And that was a tame one he had of his own,
-⁠Whose death would be deeply deplored.
+⁠[And] whose death would be deeply deplored.

 The Beaver, who happened to hear the remark,
 ⁠Protested, with tears in its eyes,
 That not even the rapture of hunting the Snark
 ⁠Could atone for that dismal surprise!

-*It asked the Captain if the Butcher be be transported in a separate ship, or towed behind in a rowing boar, or even left behind altogether, but the logistics were already hard enough, so the Captain refused.*
+*It asked the Captain if the Butcher could be transported in a separate ship, or towed behind in a rowing boat, or even left behind altogether, but the logistics were already hard enough, so the Captain refused.*

-*The rest of the crew made various suggestions, such as a dagger proof coat, or an insurance policy, but they were no real hellp.
+*The rest of the crew made various suggestions, such as a dagger proof coat, or an insurance policy against fire, or hail , but they were no real help.
 So the Beaver just had to keep its distance, and either just look away, or give dagger looks of its own to the Butcher, if ever he came near.*

 __Fit the Second.__